How to Check and Enable TPM For Windows 11 Update

 What is TPM?

-In 1999, many IT giants such as Compaq, HP, IBM, Intel, and Microsoft jointly initiated the establishment of the Trusted Computing Platform Alliance (TCPA).
+In 1999, major IT companies like Compaq, HP, IBM, Intel, and Microsoft formed the Trusted Computing Platform Alliance (TCPA) to create a standardized, secure computing platform.

 The role of TPM